theresalca/Module-2-draft/docs/index.md

 Although we are going to treat these phases as separate, linear progression they aren't always like that.
 Things often don't go as planned when hypothesis testing and you might end up back in the exploratory phase.
 And you might want to think of how you will communicate your work in the exploratory phase: asking yourself about what the deeper conclusions could be can inform whether or not a hypothesis is worth testing.
 These phases are meant to be helpful guideposts for Module 1, and not a "rules" for how experimental work always unfolds.

-To get started, we will begin with a simple experiment that meets the above learning objectives: measuring the coefficient of static friction, \(\mu_s\), between two surfaces.
+To get started, we will begin with a simple experiment that meets the above learning objectives: measuring the coefficient of static friction, $$\mu_s$$, between two surfaces.
 You will place a block on a ramp and measure the critical angle \(\theta_c\) at which sliding begins.

 Module 1 is three weeks long.
 Each week, you will have a deliverable due that addresses each of the learning objectives in turn.
 You have a couple of options on how to proceed.
 You can first read over the [Background Reading](#background-reading) below and learn about the main experimental concepts you will use in this module before starting Week 1.
 Alternatively, you can dive in to Week 1 directly, and the relevant concepts will be linked in context as you go along.